itsnotaboutthecell/itsnotaboutthecell/README.md

-# Hyperlink Wrangler and MS Docs Whisperer @ Microsoft
+# Hyperlink Wrangler and MS Docs Whisperer

 Thoughts and opinions are my own and not that of my employer.